 A chemistry graduate from the University of Bath, Oli also has a passion for outdoor education having been involved in running several clubs at university, and co-running the outdoor education club at his school.

 Prior to joining Education and Employers in March 2016, Monty was an intern for Education Development Projects Trust.
 Monty completed a BA in Economics for Business from Leeds Beckett University, followed by an MSc in Development Studies from the School of Oriental and African Studies.
 Monty has volunteered in Honduras on a conservation project and is a holder of the gold Duke of Edinburgh award.

-Dr Elnaz T. Kashefpakdel, Senior Researcher
+Dr Elnaz T. Kashefpakdel, Head of Research

 Elnaz is a PhD graduate from University of Bath working in the area of higher education policy evaluation.
 She joined the Education and Employers Taskforce in 2011 as a Research Assistant and was appointed as Research Analyst from December 2013.
 She works for the Research and Policy team and is mainly responsible for quantitative research and runs data analysis for different projects using statistical methods.
 She has been involved in several publications and presented her work at the Third Taskforce Research Conference in 2014 and other seminars.
 Elnaz has an MSc in Management and Finance from Queen Mary University of London and BSc in Engineering from the Islamic Azad University in Tehran.
 She received in-depth experience in statistical analysis in social sciences within both academic and corporate environments.

-Katy Langham, Director of Operations and Programmes
+Katy Langham, Director of Education and Employers, Operations and Programmes